Universal relations and bounds for fluctuations in quasistatic small heat engines: Abstract

-Suppose the system is initially in thermal equilibrium at temperature $T_1$ when the external control parameter $\lambda$ (such as the position of the piston in a setup of a gas in a cylinder with a piston) is at $\lambda_1$, and a quasistatic adiabatic process is performed by slowly changing $\lambda$ from $\lambda_1$ to $\lambda_2$.
-After the quasistatic adiabatic process, we make a thermal contact between the system and a heat bath at some temperature $T_2$.
-The internal energy of the initial and the final state of the adiabatic process is denoted by $E_1$ and $E_2$, respectively.
+Suppose a system is in thermal equilibrium at temperature $T_1$ with an external control parameter $\lambda$ at $\lambda_1$.
+Then, a quasistatic adiabatic process is performed by slowly changing $\lambda$ from $\lambda_1$ to $\lambda_2$.
+After the quasistatic adiabatic process, the system is put in contact with a thermal bath at temperature $T_2$.
+The internal energy of the initial and final state of the adiabatic process is denoted by $E_1$ and $E_2$, respectively.
 At the beginning of the quasistatic adiabatic process, the system is in a microstate $\Gamma_1$ in the phase space with energy $E_1 = H_{\lambda_1}(\Gamma_1)$ whose distribution is given by the canonical ensemble for $H_{\lambda_1}$ at $T_1$.
-During the quasistatic adiabatic process, the internal energy of the system changes in accordance with the adiabatic theorem such that the phase space volume $I_\lambda(E)$ enclosed by the iso-energy surface at $E$ (so-called number of states) is invariant under the change of $\lambda$.
-Here, $I_\lambda(E) \equiv \int \theta\left(E - H_{\lambda}(\Gamma)\right)\, d\Gamma$.
-A necessary and sufficient condition in order that the canonical ensemble for $H_{\lambda_2}$ at some temperature $T_2$ is consistent with the final state of the quasistatic adiabatic process is \cite{Sato02}:
+During the quasistatic adiabatic process, the system evolves deterministically by Hamilton's equations of motion and the internal energy of the system changes following the adiabatic theorem such that the phase space volume $I_\lambda(E)$ enclosed by the iso-energy surface at $E$ (the so-called number of states) is invariant under the slow change of $\lambda$.
+Here, $I_\lambda(E) \equiv \int \theta\left(E - H_{\lambda}(\Gamma)\right)\, d\Gamma$ with $\theta$ being the Heaviside step function.
+To ensure reversibility, the energy distribution before and after the thermal contact should be the same, so